 - Atypical Carcinoid Tumors: Atypical (intermediate-grade) pulmonary carcinoid tumors are more rare.
 These tumors grow more rapidly than typical carcinoid tumors, but are much less aggressive than non-carcinoid tumors in the lungs, such as adenocarcinoma of the lungs.

 This fast-growing type of cancer represents a small percentage of all lung cancers.
 Large cell neuroendocrine carcinoma of the lungs is four times more common in men than in women.
 Smoking is a significant risk factor for developing this type of lung cancer.

 Small cell lung carcinoma accounts for about 10 to 13 percent of all lung cancers.
 Like large cell neuroendocrine carcinoma, this type of cancer also occasionally arises in the gastrointestinal tract.
 Smoking is the single biggest risk factor for developing small cell lung carcinoma.
 Additional risk factors include exposure to radon and asbestos.
 Small cell lung cancer also can occur in people with certain electrolyte and neurologic disorders.

-Because pulmonary carcinoid tumors frequently develop in the bronchial tubes, they can cause symptoms such as:
+Because they frequently develop in the bronchial tubes, pulmonary carcinoid tumors can cause symptoms such as:

 - coughing up blood